Skip to main content

 The Metabolic Recalibration Protocol

 Progesterone’s role in metabolic health is complex, and its effects can be influenced by the type of progesterone used in therapy.
-It is essential to differentiate between bioidentical and synthetic progestins like medroxyprogesterone acetate (MPA).
+It is essential to differentiate between bioidentical micronized progesterone and synthetic progestins like medroxyprogesterone acetate (MPA).
 Bioidentical progesterone is molecularly identical to the hormone your body produces, while synthetic progestins are chemically altered and can interact with different receptors, leading to different metabolic outcomes.

-Studies have shown that micronized progesterone generally has a neutral or even beneficial effect on metabolic markers, whereas some can negatively impact them.
+Research indicates that hormone therapy, particularly with estrogen, can improve insulin sensitivity.
+The addition of progesterone is necessary to protect the endometrium.
+The choice of progestogen is critical.
+Studies have shown that micronized progesterone generally has a neutral or even beneficial effect on metabolic markers, whereas some synthetic progestins can negatively impact them.
 For instance, the PEPI trial found that women using micronized progesterone had more favorable HDL cholesterol levels compared to those using MPA.

 Distinguishing Progesterone Types What Are the Metabolic Implications?